Cray-HPE/docs-csm/install/deploy_non-compute_nodes.md

     >
     > - Watch the storage node consoles carefully for error messages.
 If any are seen, consult [Ceph-CSI Troubleshooting](troubleshooting_ceph_csi.md).
     > - If the nodes have PXE boot issues (for example, getting PXE errors, or not pulling the `ipxe.efi` binary), then see [PXE boot troubleshooting](troubleshooting_pxe_boot.md).
-    > - If ncn-s001 console has the message 'Sleeping for five seconds waiting ceph to be healthy...' for an extended period of time, then see [Utility Storage Installation Troubleshooting](troubleshooting_utility_storage_node_installation.md).
+    > - If `ncn-s001` console has the message 'Sleeping for five seconds waiting ceph to be healthy...' for an extended period of time, then see [Utility Storage Installation Troubleshooting](troubleshooting_utility_storage_node_installation.md).
-    > - In the deployment of Storage NCN's the console may show errors regarding `cray-heartbeat.service`.
-These are expected until the PIT is deployed as m001.
+    > - In the deployment of storage NCNs, the console may show errors regarding `cray-heartbeat.service`.
+These are expected until the PIT is deployed as `ncn-m001`.

 1. (`pit#`) Wait for storage nodes to output the following before booting Kubernetes master nodes and worker nodes.